 Phil Bennion MEP: Monitoring situation.
 Contact

-Sarah Ludford, MEP (Liberal Democracts): Needs to do more research Contact
+Sarah Ludford, MEP (Liberal Democracts): Needs to do more research: Contact (page since removed)

 Brian Simpson MEP (Labour): says there is no evidence e-cigarettes help quit smoking.